 Use ceiling fans.
 Fans can make you feel 3 to 8 degrees cooler, according to Michael Bluejay, aka Mr. Electricity.
 Fans put the wind-chill factor to work for you, cost as little as $40 at home improvement stores and usually cost less than a penny an hour to run.
 In the summer, make sure your ceiling fan is blowing down to send air past your body, removing the hot air that surrounds you.
 Most ceiling fans have a switch to change the fan direction.
 Stand under and test the direction to make sure you have it spinning the right direction for the season.

 Take a shower.
 A quick, cool shower can keep you cool for quite a while.
 And the water cost is trivial compared to the cost of electricity to keep your air conditioning running.

 Install a programmable thermostat.
 Set your thermostat (or timer for a window unit) to turn off when you leave for the day and to turn back on a half-hour before you get home.
 This does not use more electricity than having the air conditioner constantly maintain a cool temperature; it uses less.

-You can find programmable thermostats like the Lux Products TX1500E Smart Temp Programmable Thermostat for less than $40.
-Plug-in timers like the GE 15153 Heavy Duty 24-Hour Mechanical Timer run less than $10 online or at home improvement stores.
+You can find programmable thermostats like the Lux Products TX1500E Smart Temp Programmable Thermostat.
+Plug-in timers like the GE 15153 Heavy Duty 24-Hour Mechanical Timer.
 Programmable thermostats come with installation instructions, or it’s a quick job for an electrician to install.
-Plug-in timers for window units start out at $5.

 Are you beating the summer heat?
 Let’s discuss in the comments.